kivy/kivy/doc/sources/installation/installation-windows.rst

   `angle (3.5 only) <https://github.com/Microsoft/angle>`_ for OpenGL
 * `sdl2 <https://libsdl.org>`_ for control and/or OpenGL.

-One can select which of these to use for OpenGL use using the `KIVY_GL_BACKEND` envrionment variable by setting it to `glew` (the default), `angle`, or `sdl2`. `angle` is currently in an experimental phase as a substitute for `glew` on Python 3.5 only.
+One can select which of these to use for OpenGL using the `KIVY_GL_BACKEND` envrionment variable by setting it to `glew` (the default), `angle`, or `sdl2`. `angle` is currently in an experimental phase as a substitute for `glew` on Python 3.5+ only.

 `gstreamer` is an optional dependency which only needs to be installed if video display or audio is desired. `ffpyplayer`